OleksiiKachan/xml-and-js/module-02/assignments/assignment_SiruiZhang.md

-# Assignment 1

-1. Open `module-2/assignments/assignment.xml` in your browser.
-Are there any errors?
-Explain the error and fix it.
+Question 1:
  1)There is space between elective and Date.
 (11) 2)The element tag is not match with the end-tag, need to change the "n" to beee "N".(31) 3)The element tag is not match with the end-tag, need to change from "origianlName" to "name" same as the front tag.
 (51)

-2. What is the use of CDATA block in this document?
+ Question 2:
  To let the system store the contect as it is purely, since there is special character in this document.

-3. Add comment line to the end of file which contains you name and student id.
+ Question 3:
  Added. <!--My name: Sirui Zhang, My humber id:n01536920-->

+ Question 4:
-4. Identify prolog, document body, and epilog in the document.
-Are there any processing instructions? prolog is always the first part in the XML, line 1. document body is hierachy tree structure from "<menuInfo>" to "</menuInfo>" . epilog is the comment that I just added during question 3.
+    prolog is always the first part in the XML, line 1. document body is hierachy tree structure from "<menuInfo>" to "</menuInfo>" . epilog is the comment that I just added during question 3.
-    There is no processing instructions in this XML file.
+    There is no processing instructions in this XML file at this moment, but will have one for style.css on Question 7.

-5. Add inline DTD for this document.
-    Added.
+Question 5:
 <!DOCTYPE menuInfo [
   <!ELEMENT menuInfo (title, summary, effectiveDate, menu+)>
   <!ELEMENT title (#PCDATA)>
   <!ELEMENT summary (#PCDATA) >